- slide 1 of 6

 About the Book

-In brief, the book A Chair for My Mother, by Vera B. Williams, is a story about a family collectively saving money for a new chair after a devastating fire destroyed their apartment and belongings.
-Written in 1982, this children's book is still very much a relevant read aloud in the classroom nearly thirty years later.
+In brief, the book A Chair for My Mother, by Vera B. Williams, is a story about a family collectively saving money for a new chair after a devastating fire destroys their apartment and belongings.
+Written in 1982, this children's book is still very much a relevant read-aloud in the classroom over thirty years later.
 Williams also won a Caldecott Honor for the book in 1983.

 - slide 2 of 6